A primer on the closure of algebraic complexity classes under factoring: Applications of factoring

-To derandomize PIT using the above approach, one requires a generator that stretches a small seed $r$ to significantly more than just one additional variable.
-Kabanets and Impagliazzo~\cite{KI2004}, drawing inspiration from the Nisan-Wigderson design~\cite{NW1994}, constructed such a generator $\calG$ using combinatorial techniques and a hard polynomial $g$.
-Their construction yields a generator that stretches a seed of length $r = \poly(\log n)$ to $n$ variables.
-Applying the same reasoning as before, this generator leads to a quasipolynomial-time PIT algorithm.
-Crucially, to establish that their construction is indeed a hitting-set generator, they use a hybrid argument and fundamentally rely on factor closure of circuits--which will be explored in detail in the upcoming parts of this survey.
+Moving beyond the single-variable stretch, Kabanets and Impagliazzo~\cite{KI2004} adapted the Nisan-Wigderson design~\cite{NW1994} to the algebraic setting.
+Their construction yields a generator $\calG_{\mathsf{KI}}$ that stretches a seed of length $r = \poly(\log n)$ to $n$ variables, using a polynomial $g$ that is assumed to be hard for arithmetic circuits.
+Consequently, this generator leads to a black-box PIT algorithm.
+Crucially, the correctness of this derandomisation relies fundamentally on the closure of algebraic circuits under factoring, which will be explored in detail in the upcoming parts of this survey.

-\begin{theorem}[Combinatorial Hardness Implies PIT] Let $k \coloneqq O(1)$.
-Suppose there exists a family $\{f_n\}_{n \in \mathbb{N}}$ of $n$-variate multilinear polynomials such that each $f_n$ requires algebraic circuits of size $2^{\Omega(n)}$.
-Then, there exists a black-box PIT algorithm running in time $2^{\poly(\log n)}$ for the class of $n$-variate degree-$\poly(n)$ polynomials computable by circuits of size $\poly(n)$. \end{theorem}
+\begin{theorem}[Combinatorial Hardness Implies PIT] Suppose there exists a family $\{f_n\}_{n \in \mathbb{N}}$ of $n$-variate multilinear polynomials such that each $f_n$ requires algebraic circuits of size $2^{\Omega(n)}$.
+Then, there exists a black-box PIT algorithm running in time $2^{\poly(\log n)}$ for the class of $n$-variate polynomials of degree $\poly(n)$ computable by circuits of size $\poly(n)$. \end{theorem}

-Later, Andrews~\cite{And2020} showed that the derandomization of PIT from hardness assumptions holds even over fields of characteristic $p$.
-This improvement hinged on a key result: the $p$-th root of a circuit computing $p$-th power can be computed efficiently by a small circuit, provided the number of variables is bounded.
+The core argument in \cite{KI2004} proceeds by contrapositive: if a non-zero polynomial $f$ vanishes on the image of the generator (i.e., $f \circ \calG_{\mathsf{KI}} = 0$), then the hard polynomial $g$ used to construct $\calG_{\mathsf{KI}}$ must essentially be computable by a small circuit, contradicting the hardness assumption.

+However, over fields of characteristic $p > 0$, this factorisation argument encounters a significant obstacle.
+The original proof could only deduce that some power $g^{p^k}$ (where $p^k \leq \deg(f)$) has a small circuit, rather than $g$ itself.
+This gap remained open until Andrews~\cite{And2020} showed that $p$-th roots of circuits can be computed efficiently, provided the number of variables is small.
+Andrews' result thus allows for the efficient recovery of $g$ from $g^{p^k}$, extending the hardness-to-randomness tradeoffs to fields of low characteristic.

 \Cref{thm:hardness-pit-combinatorial} was subsequently improved with better parameters by the authors of \cite{GKSS2022}.
 They showed that a constant-variate hard polynomial can imply a polynomial-time black-box PIT algorithm.
 A key contribution in their work is the use of an \emph{algebraic} generator, in contrast to the \emph{combinatorial design}-based generator used in~\cite{KI2004}.
-The combinatorial design inherently suffers from limitations--most notably, it cannot yield better than a quasipolynomial-time PIT algorithm.
+The combinatorial design inherently suffers from limitations---most notably, it cannot yield better than a quasi-polynomial time PIT algorithm.

 \begin{theorem}[Non-combinatorial Hardness-to-PIT] Let $k \coloneqq O(1)$.
 Suppose $\{ f_d \}_{d \in \N}$ is a family of $k$-variate polynomials of degree $d$, and each $f_d$ requires algebraic circuits of size at least $d^{0.1}$.
 Then, there exists a black-box PIT algorithm running in time $s^{O(k^2)}$ for the class of $s$-variate, degree-$s$ polynomials computable by algebraic circuits of size $s$. \end{theorem}